-The global threat environment has changed, resulting in the intelligence agencies having adjusted investment and growth.
-As an Office, we need to consider how we innovate our oversight and complaints practices to take account of this evolving environment.
+The global threat environment has changed, resulting in the intelligence agencies receiving further investment in their capacity and capabilities.
+We need to consider how we innovate our oversight and complaints practices to address this evolving environment.
 We are conscious we must have comparable technical capacity to understand the new powers or capabilities of intelligence agencies.
-Equally, an expansion in the quantum of activities of agencies in the Inspector-General's jurisdiction can also have an impact on our work.
-These are important factors to consider to ensure that our oversight 'footprint' continues to be proportionate to the work of the agencies, and that we have the requisitely skilled people to conduct and support oversight of these agencies.
-That means the Office must also maintain an effective corporate capability to ensure that all our staff are able to be effectively supported.
+Equally, an expansion in the number of activities of agencies in the Inspector-General's jurisdiction can also impact our work.
+These are important factors to consider in ensuring our oversight footprint' continues to be proportionate to the work of the agencies, and we have appropriately skilled people to conduct and support oversight of these agencies.
+The IGIS must also maintain an effective corporate capability to ensure all our staff are able to be effectively supported.